-1. It adds a level of transparency and gains consumers’ trust for secure data processing and handling.
+1. It adds transparency and gains consumers’ trust for secure data processing and handling.

 In terms of building consumer trust, a compliance statement is relatively straightforward.
 Because your consumers will not grasp the legal and technical terms, they will be fascinated by reading your policies.
 As a result, a GDPR compliance statement serves as a short notice stating in clear and straightforward terms that you are adhering to GDPR rules and regulations.
-The document will be user-friendly so that everyone comes to the conclusion that you take data privacy concerns seriously and that you are accountable for allowing your users to exercise their data subject rights.
+The document will be user-friendly so that everyone concludes data privacy concerns seriously and that you are ae for allowing your users to exercise their data subject rights.

-2. It can demonstrate the data controller’s and the data processor’s compliance.
+2. It can demonstrate the data controller and processor’s compliance.

 As for proving compliance for data processors, we know that every business that shares personal data with another must be able to verify that it has investigated that company’s data security and privacy posture.

-Any consumer or organisation that wants to work with you will most likely investigate not only yours but also your affiliate’s data security standards.
-And what do you want them to find if they request any proof of evidence for your affiliates? you risk losing their business if they can’t locate anything relevant.
+Any consumer or organization that wants to work with you will most likely investigate not only yours but also your affiliate’s data security standards.
+And what do you want them to find if they request any proof of evidence for your affiliates?
+You risk losing their business if they can’t locate anything relevant.